skip to main content

 Overview

-It aims to provide a vocationally relevant science education for those wishing to follow careers in a wide range of science disciplines; producing competent individuals to meet local, regional and national needs by providing a good mix of scientific theory along with the practical skills necessary for further study or employment within a range of science disciplines.
+This programme aims to provide a vocationally relevant science education for those wishing to follow careers in a wide range of science disciplines; producing competent individuals to meet local, regional and national needs by providing a good mix of scientific theory along with the practical skills necessary for further study or employment within a range of science disciplines.

-Through a varied and well-planned curriculum delivered by knowledgeable and supportive staff, knowledge and understanding is developed through lectures, practical classes, group discussion and independent research.
+Through a varied and well-planned curriculum delivered by knowledgeable and supportive staff, knowledge and understanding is typically developed through lectures, practical classes, group discussion and independent research.
 Cognitive skills are developed through researching information, statistical analysis, effective communication, critical analysis, evaluation and self-evaluation.

 The course will be delivered over 4 semesters which is equivalent to 2 years of study.